 Marijuana Pruning Guide

 Aside from the dead leaves, it is also important to know which specific plant parts you can cut.
-Your goals are to provide airflow for the plant and let other areas or buds catch the light.
+Your goals are to provide airflow for the plant and let other areas or buds catch sufficient light.
 Thus, cutting the stems and branches on the lower part is a good start.
 This part receives inadequate light, so cut it off.
-You can also cut new shoots to let them grown new stalks.
+You can also cut new shoots to let them grow new stalks.

 Next, take the biggest branches and remove them first.
 It may look like you are wasting a good deal of leaves, but this is for the well-being of your plant.
 The yield you will have is far greater than those you cut.
-Get rid of these branches and take time, cutting them clean.

 Can you smoke the leaves pruned?